omgmog/talk-cardboctober/talk.md

 ![](images/CoCXiyCXgAATON1.jpg)
 ## Game Dev Day
 ### Summer of Hacks 2016
-^ This summer for the JS Oxford Summer of Hacks, I organised Game Dev Day.
+^ This summer for Summer of Hacks, I co-organised Game Dev Day.
 I encouraged people to create VR hacks!

 ---
 ## After that...